Lenny's Podcast/Discussions

 milo

 The accumulation of being treated well.
-Specifically: being asked real questions, not rhetorical ones.
+Being asked real questions, not rhetorical ones.
 Being given credit for things they actually said.
-Having the host stay curious rather than move to the next item.
-It builds up and at some point the guest stops managing and starts thinking.
+Lenny hands Chandra Janakiraman a warm reason for being in the room before anything else -- someone at a meetup told him, you need to get this guy Chandra on your podcast.
+It builds up, and at some point the guest stops managing and starts thinking.

 juni